 Go the Extra Mile When Working to Prepare Your Home for Showing

-Cleaning is perhaps the most crucial part of a successful showing.
+Cleaning is the most crucial part of a successful showing.
 When communicating the value and uniqueness of your home, dirty clothes in the laundry room and stains in the carpet will cut you off at the knees every time.
 However, while most people think to clean a property and remove clutter from areas of the house, there are some ways that a seller can go the extra mile to interest a potential buyer.

-It is important to remember that when you put your home on the market, you are entering into a competition with every other home for sale in your general price range in your area.
+It is important to remember that when you put your home on the market, you are entering into competition with every other home for sale in your general price range in your area.
 That means that anything you can do to set yourself apart from the rest of the homes in your area will pay dividends as potential buyers think more about your home than the others out there.